-Each year in the United States, thousands of people are killed or sustain traumatic injuries in a rollover accident, and the vast majority involve SUVs, semi-trucks, and vans.
+Each year in the United States, our Indianapolis car accident lawyer explains, thousands of people are killed or sustain traumatic injuries in rollover accidents, and the vast majority involve SUVs, semi-trucks, and vans.
 Why is this?
 Faulty design.

 Action movies that feature a car crash rollover often show the hero walking away from the accident.
 This rarely happens in real life.
 In fact, while rollovers account for less than 5% of the total accident types on our roads, they still account for more than 30% of automobile-related fatalities.